imadbenmadi/Learn-Python/Assignment 2/README.md

 Setup Instructions:

-1. Create a virtual environment:
+1. Create a virtual environment: python -m venv venv

-   - On Linux/MacOS:
-     python3 -m venv venv
+3. Activate the virtual environment:
    - On Windows:
-     python -m venv venv

-2. Activate the virtual environment:
-   - On Linux/MacOS:
-     source venv/bin/activate
-   - On Windows:
      venv\Scripts\activate

-3. Install dependencies:
+4. Install dependencies:
    pip install -r requirements.txt

-4. Initialize the database by running the application.
+5. Initialize the database by running the application.
 This will create the necessary SQLite database file if it doesn't exist.

-5. Run the Flask application:
+6. Run the Flask application:
    python src/app.py

 Example Usage: